Howard Fine: Acting teacher

-In 1985, Fine moved to Los Angeles with his best friend, Voice coach David Coury.
-Fine began his career in Los Angeles by privately coaching students in his living room, but in 1988, he had to expand to accommodate his growing classes.
-His studio has relocated several times since this 1980's before occupying its present location, 1320 N Highland Ave, at Fountain.
-Fine received national recognition for his teaching in 2006 when named "Best Acting Teacher in Los Angeles" in Back Stage West's "Best of Los Angeles" issue.
+In 1985, Fine moved to Los Angeles with his best friend, voice coach David Coury, and began his career by privately coaching students in his living room; in 1988, he had to expand to accommodate his growing classes.
+In 2006 he was named named "Best Acting Teacher in Los Angeles" in Back Stage West's "Best of Los Angeles" issue.

-Fine is still a full-time acting teacher and coach, and throughout the year he teaches his 9-week Foundation course, as well as several sections of ongoing scene study.
-His techniques are mostly derivative of Uta Hagen's teachings, and offer actors a practical approach of working in all media: whereas most acting schools focus on either imagination or hyper-realism, Fine believes actors need both.
-The Howard Fine Acting Studio is home to a unique Speech & Singing for Actors program, various intensives for actors of all experience levels, and a monthly series of entertainment industry talks made available to the public.
-He also offers annual masterclasses in Sydney, Australia, and at his studio in Melbourne, Australia.
-Howard is an adjunct faculty member for the University of Texas Austin's Theater & Dance Department, and teaches students visiting from various college/conservatory programs at his Los Angeles studio.
-Fine has a list of students spanning decades which include working actors, celebrity singers, professional athletes, and artists who have gone on to win Tony, Emmy, and Academy Awards.
+He also offers annual masterclasses in Sydney, Australia, and at his studio in Melbourne.
+Howard is an adjunct faculty member for the University of Texas Austin's Theater & Dance Department.

 Theater director

-In addition to being an acting coach, Fine is also an accomplished theater director.
-His sole Broadway credit is for directing Michael Chiklis when he replaced Rob Becker in Defending the Caveman.
-The Internet Broadway Data Base and Playbill records of this production are incomplete.
-However, this credit has been verified by other sources including Backstage Magazine.
-Chiklis details the experience in the foreword of Howard's book, and physical copies of the original playbill credit Howard Fine as the director.
+Fine's sole Broadway credit is for directing Michael Chiklis when he replaced Rob Becker in Defending the Caveman.
 Other credits include directing Elizabeth Berkley, Aasif Mandvi, Ally Sheedy, and Rachel Dratch in David Lindsay-Abaire's That Other Person as part of the best of the 24-hour plays on Broadway.
 Howard is credited in the published version of the play.
 He won a Drama-logue award and received an Ovation Award nomination for his direction of Billy Campbell in Fortinbras.